 If, through some terrible misfortune, I ever find myself required to say nice things about ‘80s Chicago, “Hard Habit to Break” would probably be a decent place to start.
 The song itself is, er, marginally more dynamic and melodically interesting than their usual guff, even including a couple less-than-standard chord changes.
 While it ultimately does very little to lend the song any actual flavor, the effort to outdo the likes of “Hard to Say I’m Sorry” is still visible.
 The arrangement isn’t completely awful, making not-terribly-interesting use of the band’s oft-ignored horn section; it’s by no means deserving of the Grammy it earned the band, but I can at least say that there are ideas here that are executed, which is more than Chicago can boast at their absolute worst.
 Perhaps most impressively, some sections are sung by keyboardist Bill Champlin, and every second of a Chicago song where someone other than Peter Cetera is singing is a reprieve to be grateful for.

 All that said, this song is absolute garbage in the exact same way every single song this band made after 1981 is garbage.
 The lyrics are the most boring can’t-stop-loving-you tripe I encountered all year, the production is polished beyond any semblance of humanity, and Cetera continues to prove himself one of the very worst pop frontmen of all time, slathering his wounded-condor shriek all over the damn joint without for a second sounding authentically heartbroken or distraught.
-Nothing about this song is appealing in the least, and the fact that it ranks among their more respectable 80s offerings speaks more than anything to their miserable batting average across the decade.
+Nothing about this song is appealing in the least, and the fact that it ranks among Chicago’s more respectable 80s offerings speaks more than anything to their miserable batting average across the decade.

 #2: John Cafferty & the Beaver Brown Band- On the Dark Side